vmware-tanzu/tanzu-dev-portal/content/data/tanzu-sql/_index.md

 ---
-title: Tanzu SQL
+title: VMware Tanzu SQL
-linkTitle: Tanzu SQL
+linkTitle: VMware Tanzu SQL
 type: data-services
 dataServiceType: Relational DBaaS
-icon: tanzu-sql
+icon: tanzu

 description: >
     A relational database-as-a-service for developers that is fully compatible with MySQL and Postgres.